-Polysomnography, also called a sleep study, is a comprehensive test used to diagnose sleep disorders.
-Polysomnography records your brain waves, the oxygen level in your blood, heart rate and breathing, as well as eye and leg movements during the study.
+Polysomnography, known as a sleep study, is a test used to diagnose sleep disorders.
+Polysomnography records your brain waves, the oxygen level in your blood, and your heart rate and breathing during sleep.
+It also measures eye and leg movements.

-Polysomnography may be done at a sleep disorders unit within a hospital or at a sleep center.
-While it's typically performed at night, polysomnography is occasionally done during the day to accommodate shift workers who habitually sleep during the day.
+A sleep study may be done at a sleep disorders unit within a hospital or at a sleep center.
+The test is usually performed at night.
+But it may be done during the day for shift workers who usually sleep in the daytime.

-In addition to helping diagnose sleep disorders, polysomnography may be used to help initiate or adjust your treatment plan if you've already been diagnosed with a sleep disorder.
+In addition to diagnosis, a sleep study might help determine a treatment plan if you've been diagnosed with a sleep disorder.
 It also might be used to adjust your treatment.

 Sometimes you may be able to do the sleep study at home.
-Home sleep apnea testing uses a limited number of sensors to focus primarily on diagnosing obstructive sleep apnea (OSA).
+Home sleep apnea tests are used to help diagnose obstructive sleep apnea.

 Products & Services